Work for ASP

 - Feb.
 21 – Madison, WI

 - Feb.
 28 – Chattanooga, TN

 - Mar.
 21 – Cleveland, OH

 We take applications on a ROLLING BASIS through early March 2015 and the deadline to apply is one week before the SAW you would like to attend!
 Contact Nicole Intagliata with questions.
 You can reach her at email@example.com.

-Construction and Office Fellows--We are currently accepting applications for the 2015-2016 year-long Lilly Fellowship program.
-Lilly Fellows work throughout the year to manage construction projects, provide a great experience for volunteers, build community within their staffs and more all while focusing on the vocational discernment aspect of the program.
+We are currently accepting applications for the 2015-2016 year-long ASP Fellowship program.
+ASP Fellows work throughout the year to manage construction projects, provide a great experience for volunteers, build community within their staffs and more all while focusing on the vocational discernment aspect of the program.
 To find out more about this position, head to www.asphome.org/fellows and download the job description.

 We will be accepting applications on a rolling basis until all positions are filled.

 TO APPLY: e-mail resume and cover letter to firstname.lastname@example.org

 Staffer in Training (SIT)